 The Senior Year

 There is no bigger mistake seniors can make than “taking a year off” before going to college.
-WPHS requires Senior Achievement, British Literature, and Government for all seniors.
-However, seniors are strongly encouraged to take a fourth math credit and a fourth science credit.
+WPHS requires Senior Achievement, British Literature, Economics, and Government for all seniors.
+However, seniors are strongly encouraged to take a fourth math credit and a third science credit.
 This, along with a 3.25 GPA, qualifies them for an Advanced Diploma.
 More importantly, however, the continued progression in math and science helps seniors prepare better for life after high school.
 Countless studies have shown that students who accumulate at least four math and science credits while in high school are more successful in college and entry level jobs.

 Many seniors enjoy participating in the Work Study program.
 This is an important part of learning—figuring out whether or not you actually like and can be good at various jobs.
 It is essential, however, for students to remember that the Work Study program is designed to be a learning experience and not just a way to make money during school.

 A last component to having a meaningful senior year is to ensure that you remain involved in school activities.
 Seniors who participate in athletics, drama, choir, band, FFA, Peer Leadership, and Student Council report more satisfaction during their last year than students who are not involved.
 Staying engaged and helping younger students progress are significant keys to enjoying your senior year.

 Seniors who would like guidance in planning are encouraged to call Mrs. Thompson as soon as possible.

 Following are links to specific post-secondary intuitions.
 Each institution has different requirements.
 However, most require at least:

 3 credits of Social Studies

 Connect to College